 By 26 July seven of Hunky Dory‘s songs had been recorded and mixed, and were included on a promotional sampler, known as BOWPROMO after the etching in the runout of the vinyl.
 Five hundred copies were pressed, with Bowie’s songs on one side and recordings by Gillespie on the other.
 Bowie’s contributions, with mixes different from those on Hunky Dory, were ‘Oh!
 You Pretty Things’, ‘Eight Line Poem’, ‘Kooks’, ‘It Ain’t Easy’, ‘Queen Bitch’, ‘Quicksand’, and ‘Bombers’.
-The flipside contained Gillespie’s version of ‘Andy Warhol’, along with four of her own songs: ‘Mother’, ‘Don’t Be Frightened’; ‘Never Knew’; ‘All Cut Up On You’; and ‘Lavender Hill’.
+The flipside contained Gillespie’s version of ‘Andy Warhol’, along with five of her own songs: ‘Mother’, ‘Don’t Be Frightened’; ‘Never Knew’; ‘All Cut Up On You’; and ‘Lavender Hill’.

 Although he was more involved in the recording than he had been with The Man Who Sold The World, Bowie delegated the album’s mixing almost wholly to Ken Scott.
 In the days before console automation this required deft movement of the faders and dials and, due to the complexity of Bowie’s music, Scott painstakingly split many of the songs into separately-mixed sections before editing together the final masters.